the-kido/cs-notes/content/CSCA48 (C Lang)/Constants and Define.md

 ```
 - In this case, TOES is equal to "`= 1024;`" *literally*.
 The line `test toes` is actually just `test = 1024;`
 - So not only can you declare some constant values.
 You can essentially store lines of code with `#define` with no regulations at all.

+>[!note] Unlike variables, define dies NOT take extra memory!
+That can be useful for cases where you have a constant like $\pi$ that you use everywhere

+**